 CEO TOMMI KAJASOJA COMMENTS ON THE LATEST FINANCIAL STATEMENT

-Demolition Services’ net sales increased by 11% driven by the acquisitions made in 2018, which contributed 13%, while organic growth was -2%.
-The sales- and project mix was weaker than in the previous year comprising of smaller assignments which were more tightly priced, hindered efficient resource utilisation and increased logistics costs, resulting in a clearly weakened operating profit.
-In terms of new orders, Demolition Services’ business has developed favourably since the challenging first quarter, but the operating profit is not expected to reach last year’s level in the first half of 2019.
+Demolition Services’ net sales increased by 16%.
+The growth was driven by the acquisitions made in 2018, which contributed 18%-points, while the organic growth was -2%.
+As expected, the second quarter sales and project mix were weaker than in the previous year.
+It comprised smaller assignments which were more tightly priced, hindered efficient resource utilisation and increased logistics costs, resulting in a clearly weakened operating profit.
+In terms of new orders, Demolition Services’ business has developed favourably since the challenging first half of the year, but we do not expect the operating profit to reach last year’s level for the full year.

-Recycling Services net sales grew by 30%, all organically, but the profitability fell short of the previous year due to continued low demand for and increased processing costs of recycled fuel.
-We have recently invested in increasing capacity and efficiency at our Rusko recycling plant, which we expect to improve the profitability gradually during 2019.
+Recycling Services’ net sales grew by 24% in the second quarter, all organically, but the profitability fell short of the previous year due to continued low demand for recycled fuel and increased processing costs for construction waste.
+We have recently taken pricing actions and invested in increased capacity and efficiency at our Rusko recycling plant.
+We expect these measures to improve the Recycling Services’ profitability gradually during the second half of 2019.

 Our strategic focus areas are to grow our service offering and to expand geographically within Finland and Sweden.
-We will continue to improve our operations in all our segments and realise synergies between our Finnish and Swedish operations.
-In the first quarter we have progressed with efficiency-enhancing measures in all segments, both in terms of cost structure and delivery efficiency.
-The measures will be implemented gradually in 2019, and their impact is expected to be partly reflected in the 2019 result.
+During 2019, we have been able to expand our renovation demolition offering towards turnkey solutions.
+We will also continue to improve our operations to drive gross margins in all our segments and realise synergies between our Finnish and Swedish operations.
+In the first six months of the year we have progressed with efficiency-enhancing measures across all segments, both in terms of cost structure and delivery efficiency.
+The measures are being implemented gradually in 2019, and their impact is expected to be partly reflected in the 2019 result.

-The strategic assessment of options to support the company’s future growth announced on 16 August 2018 will continue during 2019.
+The strategic assessment of options for the group and its businesses will continue during 2019.
 The results of the evaluation will be announced when the assessment has been completed.”